khiemjannguyen/WebEgineeringAssignment/README.md

 ## Usage

 ### Run the Project
-1. Open your folder, where you cloned the repository and navigate to public -> htm:
+1. Open your folder, where you cloned the repository and navigate to public -> htm
 2. Right click on *webex.html* and open with your browser of choice.

 ## Screenshots